 Remember, you want those words to be carved in your mind.
 At first, when you say them to yourself, it will feel strange and after a week, things will start changing.

-While you are saying it for 2-3 minutes each time, the subconscious part of your brain will search your memories and experiences for things that will support this belief and when the brain searches for something, it will always, always, always find it.
+While you say it for 2-3 minutes each time, the subconscious part of your brain will search your memories and experiences for things that will support this belief and when the brain searches for something, it will always, always, always find it.

-So, your job is just to press the Search button and give your mind time to process.
+So, your job is just to hit the “Search” button and give your mind time to process.
 If you do it over 3 weeks, your mind will find many supporting data that will make this new belief to be true and valid and it will carve it in the system as a default.